-Jim: But in this case, I can so relate.
-And I think I’ve finally figured out how to solve this.
-But you are reaching for this bar in your car.
+Jim: But in this case, I could so relate, and I think I’ve finally figured out how to solve this.
+But you were reaching for this bar in your car.
 Tell us what happened.

-Chrystal: Well, I’m reaching and thinking, “I can reach it.”
-And in reaching for it, I did reach it, but the hand that was on the steering wheel shifted with the reach…
+Chrystal: (laughs) Well, I’m reaching and thinking, “I can reach it.”
+And in reaching for it, I did reach it, but the hand that was on the steering wheel shifted with the reach-

 Jim: That’s an expensive chocolate bar.